-Provided, however, that in the event that such land or any portion thereof is converted to a use other than agricultural production by virtue of oil or gas exploration, development, or extraction activity or by virtue of a taking by eminent domain or other involuntary proceeding, except a tax sale, such land or any portion thereof so converted to uses other than agricultural production shall not be subject to roll-back taxes.
-In the event the land so converted to a use than agricultural production constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment, and enter the portion so converted as a separately assessed parcel on the appropriate portion of the assessment roll.
-The assessor shall adjust the agricultural value ceiling attributable to the portion of the parcel not subject to such conversion by subtracting proportionate part of the agricultural ceiling attributable to the portion so converted.
-Provided further that land within an agricultural district and eligible for an agricultural value assessment shall not be considered to have been converted to a use other than agricultural production solely due to the conveyance of oil and gas rights associated with that land.
+land or any portion (iv) If such thereof is converted to a use other than for agricultural production by virtue of oil or gas exploration, development, or extraction activity or by virtue of a taking by eminent domain or other involuntary proceeding, other than a tax sale, the land or portion so converted shall not be subject to penalty taxes.
+If the land so converted constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment, and adjust the agricultural assessment attributable to the portion of the parcel not subject to such conversion by subtracting the proportionate part of the agricultural assessment attributable to the portion so converted.
+Provided further that land agricultural district and within an eligible for an agricultural assessment shall not be considered to have been converted to a use other than for agricultural production solely due to the conveyance of oil and gas rights associated with that land.

 e.
-In connection with any district created under section three hundred four of this article, the state shall provide assistance to each taxing jurisdiction in an amount equal to one-half of the tax loss that results from requests for agricultural value assessments in the district.
-The amount of such tax loss shall be computed annually by applying the applicable tax rate to an amount computed by subtracting the agricultural value assessment from the assessed value of the property on the assessment roll completed and filed prior to July first, nineteen hundred seventy-one, taking into consideration any change in the level of assessment.
-The chief fiscal officer of a taxing jurisdiction entitled to state assistance under this article shall make application for such assistance to the state board οź equalization and assessment on a form approved by such board and containing such information as the board shall require.
-Upon approval of the application by such board, such assistance shall be apportioned and paid to such taxing jurisdiction on the audit and warrant of the state comptroller out of moneys appropriated by the legislature for the purpose of this article; however, provided. that any such assistance payment shall be reduced by one-half the amount of any roll-backs levied under paragraph of this 8 subdivision for land in any district created under section three hundred four of this article, unless one-half the amount of such roll-backs have already been used to reduce a previous assistance payment under this paragraph f.
+In connection with any district created under section three hundred four of this article, the state shall provide assistance to each taxing jurisdiction in an amount equal to one-half of the tax loss that results from requests for agricultural assessments in the district.
+The amount of such tax loss shall be computed annually by applying the applicable tax rate to an amount computed agricultural aubtracting the assessment from the assessed value of the property on the assessment roll completed and filed prior to July first, mineteen hundred seventy-one, taking into consideration any change in the level of assessment.
+The chief fiscal officer of a taxing jurisdiction entitled to state assistance under this article shall make application for such assistance to the state board of equalization and assessment on a form approved by such board and containing such information as the board Upon approval of the shall require. application by such board, such assistance shall be apportioned and paid to such taxing jurisdiction on the audit and warrant of the state comptroller out of moneys appropriated by the legislature purpose of this article; for the provided, however, that any such assistance payment shall be reduced by one-half the amount of any penalty taxes levied under paragraph d of this subdivision for land in any district created under section three hundred four of this article, unless one-half the amount of such penalty taxes has already been used to reduce a previous assistance payment under this paragraph.